How to Make Your Own Citrus Cleaner at Home

 • White distilled vinegar

-• A spray bottle for easy use
+• A spray bottle for easy application

 Prepare the Citrus Peels

-Add Vinegar for the Base
+Add Vinegar to Create the Base

-Let It Infuse
+Let the Mixture Infuse

-Dilute and Store the Cleaner
+Dilute and Store Your Citrus Cleaner

 How to Make Your Own Citrus Cleaner

-How to Use Your Citrus Cleaner
+How to Use Homemade Citrus Cleaner

-Bathroom surfaces: Removes soap scum and deodorizes.
+• Bathroom surfaces: Cleans soap scum and freshens the air.

 Boost the Cleaning Power